lglof/fydp-flask-app/README.md

 ### createEntry

 - POST requests
-- provide it with json payload containing:
+- provide it with json payload containing an array of `interventions`:
   - `type` - the intervention type (string)
   - `late` - 0/1 based on not late/late intervention
   - `time` - date in the format 'YYYY-MM-DD HH:MM:SS'